pagopa/aks-microservice-chart-blueprint/README.md

 - `2.x`: March 2024
 - `5.x`: July 2024

+## Migration guide

+please see this page about how to manage a migration for one version to another [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md)

 ### Quick start

 Create a `helm` folder inside your microservice project in which install the